-Seven months ago, Lucas Hobbs was diagnosed with Hodgkin’s lymphoma and spending nights at Children’s Hospitals and Clinics of Minnesota’s Minneapolis hospital.
+Seven months ago, Lucas Hobbs was diagnosed with Hodgkin’s lymphoma and spending nights at Children’s Minnesota’s Minneapolis hospital.
 Today the 12-year-old Eagan boy is in remission and giving back to those who cared for him while he wasn’t feeling well.

 Lucas received the chance to have one wish granted through Make-A-Wish Minnesota, but instead of choosing something solely to satisfy himself he used his wish to feed others with food trucks.

 “I’m here to give back the kindness that everybody gave me when I was sick,” Lucas told NBC News.

 When he made the wish, Lucas said he wasn’t quite sure how it would work.
 How would he do all of this with one food truck?
 Make-A-Wish Minnesota went to work and partnered with nine food trucks for six separate food events.

 On Monday afternoon, Lucas and four trucks — Kona Ice, The Moral Omnivore, O’Cheeze and R.A.
 MacSammy’s — visited Children’s – Minneapolis and served food to patients, families and staff for four hours, including a stop on the seventh floor for the cancer team and patients.
 Menu items included a mac-and-cheese dish named after Star Studio star “The Dude” and a hot dog named after Dr. Joanna Perkins, Lucas’ oncologist.

 “She’s just a really great doctor,” Lucas said.